Stratio/deep-spark/README.md

 MongoDB integration
 ===================

-Spark-MongoDB connector is based in Hadoop-mongoDB.
+Spark-MongoDB connector is based on Hadoop-mongoDB.

 Support for MongoDB has been added in version 0.3.0 and is not yet considered feature complete.